 - A USA Road Atlas*- There are many road atlases available, just make sure that you buy one that goes into sufficient detail, covers all the states, and has been recently updated.
 I can personally recommend the Rand McNally road atlas for road travel in the United States and I have also used ones by AAA.
 If you don’t get a road atlas, I’d recommend picking up state maps as you go along (often you can get pick these for free or low cost at visitor centers or buy one at gas stations and convenience stores).

 - A motorcycle-focused guide to Route 66 – I can’t personally recommend any of them but bikers may want to consider one of several motorcycle-focused guides to Route 66.
+This one appears to be comprehensive and recently updated.
 Note that many of these have not been updated so be sure to check the date of publication and read recent reviews.

 Helpful Route 66 Road Trip Planning Websites

-- Route 66 News – Provides helpful information and tips as well as recent news related to Route 66: http://www.route66news.com/
+- Route 66 News – Provides helpful information and recent news related to Route 66: https://www.route66news.com/

 - Updates for those using the EZ66 Guide for Travelers: http://mcjerry66.com/

 - 2 week Route 66 Itinerary – If you have more than 10 days for Route 66, this detailed day-by-day itinerary can help you plan your route, stops, dining, and lodging.

 - 1 week Route 66 itinerary – If you have 10 days or less, this itinerary can help you plan your day by day trip along Route 66.